-Kokoblock is made in Sri Lanka by a small coconut processing factory, which makes coconut fibre products.
+Kokoblock peat free compost is made in Sri Lanka by a small coconut processing factory, which makes coconut fibre products.
 The Kokoblock is actually a by-product of the process, and as you know we hate waste at Chimney Sheep, even other companies’ waste, so if it can be useful that suits us just fine.
 It is an excellent environmentally friendly alternative to peat made from pressed coconut fibres.
 You are probably aware of how destructive peat is to the environment, but if you want to know more about it read here.
+If you want to know how it goes from a small block to a big pile of compost see here.

 The coconut fibre compost is equally suitable for indoor plants, for use in the garden or as a compost improver.
 Kokoblock is not a fertilizer – you should repot your plants as usual – about every 6 months.